WICG/view-transitions/scoped-transitions.md

 it seems more intuitive for the scope element to be the target of the method.

-The [tag containment](#Tag-containment) API could have been something other than `view-transition-scope: auto`.
+The [tag containment](#Tag-containment) API could have been something other than `view-transition-scope: all`.
 We considered adding a new value to the `contain` property to express this.
 However, `contain: view-transition` raises difficult questions, such as whether it is implied by `contain: strict`.